Nurse at Stoke Mandeville Hospital sanctioned for bad notes after death of patient

 He also said he “had the initiative” to ring the surgical team, which was due to see the patient, but he was unable to get through.

-It added: “The panel was of the view that accurate record keeping is important as it ensures that patient deterioration can be tracked, and that action can be taken accordingly.

-“Mr Golimlim’s misconduct breached the fundamental tenets of the nursing profession in that he failed to communicate effectively and keep accurate records, therefore bringing its reputation into disrepute.”

-The panel said the nurse “has not expressed remorse for his misconduct”, although it was satisfied his actions could be addressed.
+The panel said the nurse “has not expressed remorse for his misconduct”.

-Mr Golimlim was referred to the NMC on June 2020 by Buckinghamshire Healthcare NHS Trust.

-At the time, he was working as a Band 5 Staff Nurse on the Acute Medical Unit at Stoke Mandeville Hospital, having been employed by the trust since December 2014.